Confederate States of America: States

 In Virginia, the populous counties along the Ohio and Pennsylvania borders rejected the Confederacy.
 Unionists held a Convention in Wheeling in June 1861, establishing a "restored government" with a rump legislature, but sentiment in the region remained deeply divided.
 In the 50 counties that would make up the state of West Virginia, voters from 24 counties had voted for disunion in Virginia's May 23 referendum on the ordinance of secession.
-In the 1860 Presidential election "Constitutional Democrat" Breckenridge had outpolled "Constitutional Unionist" Bell in the 50 counties by 1,900 votes, 44% to 42%.
-Regardless of scholarly disputes over election procedures and results county by county, altogether they simultaneously supplied over 20,000 soldiers to each side of the conflict.
-Representatives for most of the counties were seated in both state legislatures at Wheeling and at Richmond for the duration of the war.
+In the 1860 election "Constitutional Democrat" Breckenridge had outpolled "Constitutional Unionist" Bell in the 50 counties by 1,900 votes, 44% to 42%.
+The counties simultaneously supplied over 20,000 soldiers to each side of the conflict.
+Representatives for most counties were seated in both state legislatures at Wheeling and at Richmond for the duration of the war.

-Attempts to secede from the Confederacy by some counties in East Tennessee were checked by martial law.
-Although slave-holding Delaware and Maryland did not secede, citizens from those states exhibited divided loyalties.
+Attempts to secede from the Confederacy by counties in East Tennessee were checked by martial law.
+Although slaveholding Delaware and Maryland did not secede, citizens exhibited divided loyalties.
 Regiments of Marylanders fought in Lee's Army of Northern Virginia.
-But overall, 24,000 men from Maryland joined the Confederate armed forces, compared to 63,000 who joined Union forces.
+Overall, 24,000 men from Maryland joined Confederate forces, compared to 63,000 who joined Union forces.
 Delaware never produced a full regiment for the Confederacy, but neither did it emancipate slaves as did Missouri and West Virginia.
-District of Columbia citizens made no attempts to secede and through the war years, referendums sponsored by President Lincoln approved systems of compensated emancipation and slave confiscation from "disloyal citizens".
+District of Columbia citizens made no attempts to secede and through the war, referendums sponsored by Lincoln approved compensated emancipation and slave confiscation from "disloyal citizens".